nutanix/terraform-provider-nutanix/README.md

 with v1.7.0 release of user groups feature in provider, pc version should be minimum 2022.1 to support organisational and saml user group.

 With v1.7.1 release of project internal  in provider is supported.
 Note to use this, set "use_project_internal" to true.
+It also enables the ACP mapping with projects.

 ## Foundation
 > For the 1.5.0-beta release of the provider it will have N-1 compatibility with the Foundation.
 This release was tested against Foundation versions v5.2 and v5.1.1